JackyChung2003/CPT316-G29-Assignment-1/README.md

             elif current_char.isdigit():
                 start = self.position
                 has_decimal = False
            # Ensure checking doesn't go out of bounds && (if input is integer or floating)
                 while self.position < len(self.input) and (self.input[self.position].isdigit() or self.input[self.position] == '.'):
+                   #If decimal is encounted, enter the if statement.
+(Has 2 cases)
-                    if self.input[self.position] == '.': #If decimal is encounted, enter the if statement if has_decimal:    # Case 1 - True, if decimal has encountered in input string before, then break break
+                    if self.input[self.position] == '.':
+                        if has_decimal:    # Case 1 - True, if decimal has encountered in input string before, then break break
                         has_decimal = True # Case 2 - False, decimal has not been encountered in input string before.
 So set has_decimal to True